mhoepf84/playwright-framework-ui/README.md

 Fixtures remove the repetition involved in preparing each test (e.g.: going to a site, inputting login information before every separate test).
 Using fixtures, these processes are automatically invoked.
 As a result of these, the spec-files are easy to maintain, as well as much leaner and easier to understand, at-a-glance.

+# <ins>**Important!**</ins>
+After cloning the repo, bear in mind that your first full job submit <ins>will fail</ins>.
+This is due to the fact that I use a check frequently, which performs a visual, screenshot comparison.
+By design, if Playwright doesn't find a file, it throws an error and deposits a screenshot.
+If run immediately afterward, this will result in a succesful completion.
+If, for some reason, you need to flush out these comparisons, simply delete the folders under "./tests/*.spec.ts-snapshots" (not the spec-files themselves).

 # Installation & Useful Commands

 As a pre-requisite, you will need Playwright and pytest installed.
+If there arny hiccups in the process, see the [documentation](https://playwright.dev/docs/intro#installing-playwright))
 ```
-npm init playwright@latest
+npm install playwright
 ```
 ```
 pip install pytest-playwright